 • Call tracking shows the real missed-call rate, which is usually double what practices estimate from voicemail counts alone.

-• Most firms find 6–12 additional qualified enquiries per month in the first 30 days just by recovering calls they were already losing.
+• Most firms find 6 to 12 additional qualified enquiries per month in the first 30 days just by recovering calls they were already losing.

 Legal Google Ads cost more than almost any other vertical in Australia.
-Cost-per-click for terms like “family lawyer Sydney”, “commercial litigation Melbourne” or “estate planning Brisbane” routinely runs $30–50 per click, sometimes higher for personal injury or compensation work.
+Cost-per-click for terms like “family lawyer Sydney”, “commercial litigation Melbourne” or “estate planning Brisbane” routinely runs $30 to $50 per click, sometimes higher for personal injury or compensation work.

 Every prospect who clicks one of those ads, lands on your site, and then calls your office is, on average, somewhere between $30 and $50 of paid advertising spend before they even say hello.
-If that call goes to voicemail, you have just spent $30–50 to make a phone ring, for nothing.
+If that call goes to voicemail, you have just spent $30 to $50 to make a phone ring, for nothing.

 What does the volume of missed calls actually look like?

-Most boutique legal practices we talk to receive 30–80 inbound enquiry calls a month.
+Most boutique legal practices we talk to receive 30 to 80 inbound enquiry calls a month.
 Of those:

-• 5–15% land outside business hours (early morning, after 5pm, weekends, which is exactly when people deal with personal legal problems)
+• 5 to 15% land outside business hours (early morning, after 5pm, weekends, which is exactly when people deal with personal legal problems)

-• 10–25% land while a partner or senior is in court, in a meeting, or with another client
+• 10 to 25% land while a partner or senior is in court, in a meeting, or with another client

 • A small percentage are missed through reception switching, holds that drop, or transfers that fail

-Add it up and a typical practice is missing 15–30% of inbound enquiry calls.
-At Google Ads pricing, that's thousands of dollars of paid traffic landing in voicemail every month, and most of those callers don't leave a message.
+Add it up and a typical practice is missing 15 to 30% of inbound enquiry calls.
+At Google Ads pricing, that is thousands of dollars of paid traffic landing in voicemail every month, and most of those callers do not leave a message.

 Why does response speed matter so much for legal enquiries?